Nerdmaster/dmo-node/README.md

 and adds various flags to make sure the data dir, config file, etc. are all set properly.

+## For Testing Miners

+It's a pain to solo-test miners, so I've got a docker-compose setup for running four fake testnet nodes locally.
+There's a command, `fake`, that runs docker-compose with the proper flags to run that setup much the same as you'd run `docker-compose` for normal use. e.g., instead of `docker-compose up`, you'd use `./fake up`.
+For the "cli -getinfo" command, simply enter:

+    ./fake exec node cli -getinfo

+This makes it easy to test a miner against a functional node without having to ask moderators to spin up / reset the testnet.
+A typical dev/test loop might look something like this:

+- Start up all four fake nodes: `./fake up -d`
+- Verify nodes: `./fake exec node cli -getinfo`
+- Test a miner - make sure it's getting blocks
+- Maybe watch the "main" fake node's logs: `./fake logs node -f`
+- Reset the chain data (destroy all blocks) when blocks are taking too long or you've got a benchmark to run or something: `./fake down -v`.

+A few caveats exist.
+A "fresh" blockchain will not behave like the real thing.
+Difficulty will be absurdly low, blocks will be generated far faster than on the real chain, etc.

+If you don't understand how `./fake` runs docker, *go learn more*.
+You can easily mess yourself up playing with this stuff if you don't at least understand what the one-liner in `./fake` actually does.

+If you don't know much about blockchains, this setup will be fine, but you probably aren't going to get much out of it because what you see may not make much sense.
+Coming from the real network to a toally internal testnode can be a huge shift.
+It's a great way to test, but it **will** have some significant differences.

 ## Security

 Do **not** expose port 6433 to anything you don't implicitly trust.
 Even with a